whphhg/vcash-expressjs/README.md

-# A clean (unofficial) Node.js WebUI for the Vanilla wallet.
+# A (unofficial) Node.js WebUI for the Vanilla wallet

+WebUI requires the following software to be installed:
+- Latest version of Node.js
+- Python 2 or 3

 Works on Linux, Windows and Macintosh.

 **Warning**: Please backup your existing wallet files (~/.Vanillacoin/data/) folder.
 I take no responsibilty if you break something.